biocatchltd/heksher-py/docs/setting.rst

         Returns the value of the highest-priority rule to match the context, or the setting's default value if not rules matched.

-        :raises NoMatchError: if no rules matched and no default value was specified.